codihuston/learn-podman/README.md

 4. Support for rootless containers and pods
 5. Commands are mostly 1:1 with Docker for management of containers, mounting volumes, etc. Where the CLI differs is with the use of Pods
+6. Supports a `podman-compose` CLI in the same vein as `docker-compose`
-1. Can co-exist with Docker on the same host
+7. Can co-exist with Docker on the same host

 Features unique to Podman:

 1. Pods for grouping containers
 2. Signing images
-3. Supports the playing of structured data (read: Kubernetes YAML) based on containers, pods, or volumes (The `docker-compose` of podman) via `podman play kube`
+4. Supports the playing of structured data (read: Kubernetes YAML) based on containers, pods, or volumes via `podman play kube`

 Nuances of Podman:

 1. Daemonless
-1. Based on `libpod`, a library for container lifecycle management for: pods, container-images, and volumes
+2. Based on `libpod`, a library for container lifecycle management for: pods, container-images, and volumes
 1. Uses `Buildah` for building images, uses `Containerfiles` (and supports Dockerfiles)